Machine Learning & Big Data Blog

 curl -X GET 'http://localhost:9200/_cat/indices?v'

-list all docs in index
+List all docs in index

 curl -X GET 'http://localhost:9200/sample/_search'

-query using URL parameters
+ElasticSearch curl query using URL parameters

+Below is a simple curl to get an ElasticSearch curl command example, useful for basic queries and operations.
 Here we use Lucene query format to write q=school:Harvard.

 curl -X GET http://localhost:9200/samples/_search?q=school:Harvard

-Query with JSON aka Elasticsearch Query DSL
+Query with JSON aka ElasticSearch Query DSL

 curl -XGET --header 'Content-Type: application/json' http://localhost:9200/samples/_search -d '{